 4. Enabling inventions

-A patent draft must disclose the invention to its fullest, including making such that the patent application is fully enabled, failure of which may result in rejection of the patent application.
+A patent draft must reveal the invention to its fullest, including making such that the patent application is fully enabled, failure of which may result in rejection of the patent application.
 Patent proofreading protects patent applications from getting rejected because of such enablement reasons.

 A comprehensive reference numeral mapping/check can help in identifying missing references and references that are not required or are redundant.